 Ornamental Features

-Drummond's Pink Moss Phlox is smothered in stunning hot pink star-shaped flowers at the ends of the stems from early to late spring.
+Spring White Moss Phlox is smothered in stunning white star-shaped flowers with gold eyes at the ends of the stems in late spring.
 Its tiny needle-like leaves remain forest green in color throughout the year.

 Landscape Attributes